skypher/disclosure/README.md

 ### Why hasn't the government created "outgoing" crop circles with live streaming video for the world to watch?

-I can only think of two realistic options:
+I can think of only two realistic options:

-a.
-Inexplicably, no one in the DoD or among their contractors have considered it over the years.
+1. Inexplicably, no one in the DoD or among their contractors have considered it over the years.

-b.
-Because the government wants to remain in control of their (objectively flawed) narrative.
-Little effort would be required; even less than building a custom radio beacon, as is the current suspicious TTSA/DoD narrative/path.
+2. Because the government wants to remain in control of their (objectively flawed) narrative.
+Tending the fields would be less work than building a custom radio beacon, as is the current suspicious TTSA/DoD narrative/path.

-Seriously, if requested, I will cleverly design one encoded with, "Help!
+Seriously, upon request, I will gladly design a clever crop circle encoded with, "Help!
 What should we do?"
 Another option: "Help!
 What is the best question to ask?"
-Print out some copies, pay a farmer for a portion of his fields or use government land, head out to the fields with ropes and boards, turn on the live-streaming cameras, and wait.
-Though I doubt any of that will happen due to (b).
+All the government needs to do is print out a few copies, pay a farmer a few grand, head out to the fields with ropes and boards, stamp and sway, turn on the live-streaming cameras, and wait.
+Though I doubt any of that will happen due to (2).

 Next, to further complicate things, considering the many designs and interpretations, we should consider crop circles are the work of multiple alien types.